sujoyde89/hackerearth-ml-challenge-2/README.md

 <i><b>Our final model with a few tweaks related to the threshold for classifiaction got me a final rank of 25 in the leaderboard.</b></i>

 #### Scope for further improvement
-1. Better feature selection
+1. More feature engineering
-2. Better feature engineering
+2. Better feature selection